Vancouver campus tour

 - an introduction to the many services available to students

-After the tour, a Student Recruiter-Advisor will be available to answer your questions about UBC’s undergraduate academic programs, admissions information, scholarship opportunities, and more!
+After the tour, an advisor will be available to answer your questions about UBC’s undergraduate academic programs, admissions information, scholarship opportunities, and more!

 How to register

 To register, view our tour calendar and choose a campus.
 If you have trouble registering or have any questions, please contact us.

 Meeting location and directions

 - Your tour will meet in Brock Hall (1874 East Mall).